 LaFontaine Early Learning Center is excited to add to our family of schools for the 2021 school year!
-We intend to launch The Nature School at LaFontaine Early Center in March, 2021.
-The Nature School will serve children that are 3 (pre-school) or 4 (pre-kindergarten).
+The Nature School serves children that are 3 (pre-school) or 4 (pre-kindergarten).

 There are a few reasons we’ve chosen to add this educational offering to the collection of LaFontaine schools in Madison County.

 We want to create opportunities for children to connect with outdoor environments.
 We want them to learn in spaces that encourage movement and physical activity.
 Research tells us that direct exposure to nature is essential for physical and emotional health.
 We will incorporate an abundance of outdoor learning spaces to serve as the primary areas for schooling at The Nature School.

 We want to connect our young learners to the agrarian heritage of Central Kentucky by building experiences with the land.
 We will build soft skills like industry and empathy as we care for alpacas, goats, a miniature cattle breed, and honeybees on our 12.5 acre farm.
 Additionally, we will reinforce the aforementioned and instill responsibility and the ethic of caring through gardening activities.

 Nature-based schooling is gaining popularity throughout the United States.
 The LaFontaine family of schools strives to be at the front of innovation in Central Kentucky.
 We've taken notice of this movement and seek to ensure that the children in our community have the same opportunities that their peers from around the country and world have.

 This video presents a visual overview of nature schools.
-We’re studying these types of educational environments throughout the country as we build our own version in Madison County.
+We studied these types of educational environments throughout the country as we built our own version in Madison County.

 Join our wait list for The Nature School to indicate your interest and be included on updates and enrollment information.